 Choosing/changing a system supplier

-Pharmacy systems are business-critical so it is essential to give careful consideration to selecting a suitable system supplier with the features you will need now and in the future.
+Pharmacy systems are business-critical so consider carefully your options when selecting suitable system suppliers, with the features you will need now and in the future.

-Discussion points for use with with a prospective supplier
+Discussion points for use with a prospective supplier

 Additional questions that you may want to discuss with prospective suppliers include:

-- EPSR2: How effectively does the supplier support the efficient use of EPSR2, how does the supplier provide enhancements beyond the minimum standards?
+- Efficiency: How effectively does the supplier support the efficient use, how does the supplier provide enhancements beyond the minimum standards?

 - Upgrade costs: What costs will be incurred in upgrading (one-off and ongoing)?

 - Contract Length: What is the contract length and the detail of the service level agreement?
+Can the payment be associated with your prescription or service volumes?
 Is there a penalty clause for early termination of the contract?
 What is the ease and cost of transferring data into the system at the beginning of the contract or out of the system at the end of the contract?
+Contracts with a long duration period are not recommended.

 - Router quality and replacement cycles: Routers have been identified as one of the key factors which enable better internet speeds.
 What are the arrangements for replacement cycles so your hardware is always up-to-date (see psnc.org.uk/routers)?

-- Training at start and when GPs go live: How does the system supplier plan to train pharmacy staff in using the new system?
-Is refresher training available if there is a gap between installation and GP deployment?
+- Training at start: How does the system supplier plan to train pharmacy staff in using the new system?
+Is refresher training available if there is a gap between installation and system use?
 What type of training is being offered and does it meet the needs of your pharmacy team?

 - Ongoing support: What ongoing system support is available?

-- Failures: What arrangements are in place for when something goes wrong?
+- Failures and contingencies: What arrangements are in place for when something goes wrong?
 What are the helpdesk opening hours ?
 What are the guaranteed response times for dealing with problems when they occur?
-What contingency arrangements are put in place to ensure that there is business continuity, for example 3G back-up cards, off-site back-ups etc.?
+What contingency arrangements are put in place to ensure that there is business continuity, for example 4G back-up cards, off-site back-ups etc.?
 What are the escalation routes if the supplier doesn’t meet the guaranteed response times?
 Are there options available for raising an incident or do all support requests need to be made by phone?

-- User testing?: How much user engagement is there in the ongoing development of the system?
+- User-testing?
+How much user engagement is there in the ongoing development of the system?
+Are you able to feed in to support continued development and improvement?

 - Beyond EPS: What functionality is in the system or in development to support the provision of services (for example support for the New Medicine Service, support for recording MURs electronically and generating printed copies of the MUR Form etc.)?

-- Robot integration?: If the pharmacy uses or is planning to use an EPOS system or dispensing robot, does the PMR integrate with this technology.
+- Robot/other integration?
+If the pharmacy uses or is planning to use an electronic point of sale (EPOS) system or dispensing robot or another integration, does the systems integrate with this technology.

-- Alerts and reports – How effectively will the system alert you to issues, or prescriptions which haven’t been claimed?
-What type of reports will the system be able to generate, i.e. your end of month figures to include in your submission document to the Pricing Authority?
+- Alerts and reports: How effectively will the system alert you to issues, or prescriptions which haven’t been claimed?
+What type of reports will the system be able to generate, i.e. your end of month figures to include in your submission document to the NHSBSA?
 Or, identifying patients who have incomplete exemption status?

-Also where there has been a change of F code at a pharmacy this could impact how NHS IT such as EPS will function within the pharmacy.
-See Allocation of F Codes for further information.
+- ODS code change: after there has been a change of ODS code at a pharmacy, how this could impact how NHS IT such as EPS will function within the pharmacy.
+See ODS Codes.

 If you have queries on this webpage, or wish to suggest possible spec changes (in case of future amendment opportunities) or you require more information, please contact firstname.lastname@example.org.
 To share and hear views about digital developments with like-minded pharmacy team members, join the CP Digital email group today.